 But this low rate of failure may be misleading since a higher percentage of new restaurant openings today are by established, heavily capitalized restaurant groups and franchisees, rather than the more common mom and pop owners we used to see in the past.

 And whether restaurants really fail at a higher rate than other businesses is almost beside the point.
 A restaurant – like any other small business – is risky.
 Business failures are always painful, and since restaurants are highly visible, they get a lot of attention when they do fail.
-There’s even a category of news on the Eater Chicago website covering shuttered restaurants.
+There used to be a category of news on the Eater Chicago website covering shuttered restaurants, but the Covid-19 pandemic led to so many restaurant closures that they took down the page.

 But what causes some restaurants to close while others see success for years or decades?
 And when does it make sense to call in a restaurant consultant?